Protesters defy Hong Kong police after activists attacked

 READ: Hong Kong protest leaders urge turnout for Sunday march, despite risk of arrest

-Tensions were already running high before the march was banned.
-On Wednesday night the leader of the group organising the weekend rally, Jimmy Sham, was hospitalised by men wielding hammers.
+Tensions were running high after the leader of the group organising the weekend rally, Jimmy Sham, was hospitalised by men wielding hammers earlier in the week.

 Then on Saturday night a man handing out pro-democracy flyers was stabbed in the neck and stomach.